Queen's Carbon Journey

 Utility meters have also been installed across the campus.
 Data from these, together with energy supply meters, are used to provide Schools and Directorates with Carbon Management Reports that give a regular breakdown of their individual carbon emissions.
 This allows budget holders to monitor performance against the emissions budget/target set for each School and Directorate; and to focus attention on how savings can be achieved.
 The reports are available online via individual School and Directorate Sharepoint sites.

-For more information on the CMP and becoming an environmental champion, please click on www.qub.ac.uk/carbon
+For more information on the CMP or any other environmental information please see the Queen's University Carbon Management site on www.qub.ac.uk/carbon